 Dr. Gary Chapman is as a pastor, speaker, and author.
 He speaks extensively throughout the U.S. and internationally on marriage, family, and relationships.
 He is the author of “The Five Love Languages: The Secret to Love That Lasts“.
 You can download a free pdf of his book here.

 The 5 love languages is based on the idea that people rarely are in a relationship with someone who “speaks” the same “love language” as they do.
-This means that often we express our love to our partner in our own language and because they speak a different language they don’t “get” that we’re expressing our love to them.
+This means that often we express our love to our partner in our own language.
+Because they speak a different language they don’t “get” that we’re expressing our love to them.
 And because our partner doesn’t speak our love language, we often feel unloved by them.
 So, after the initial high-energy attraction stage, each partner begins to feel emptier and emptier in the relationship.

 The five love languages are: